 When thinking up stories, do not be afraid to channel the ridiculous.
 “The dopier the story, the more people may groan—but years later they remember it,” says Petersen.
-“I will meet people 5, 10, 15 years after and they do not remember the specific data, but that stupid story I told them years ago has rooted itself in their brain.”
+“I will meet people 5, 10, 15 years after [presenting information] and they do not remember the specific data, but that stupid story I told them years ago has rooted itself in their brain.”

 It helps also to keep in mind that stories are not just for your audience.
 “By telling that story to ourselves, it’s a way for us to understand the world and cement it in our memory.”

 Tools like data or equations or even stories are of limited value if an audience feels they can’t push back, disagree, or ask for clarification.
 The more senior your audience is, says Petersen, the more important it is to actively create pauses or other spaces where misunderstandings can be voiced.